- 7-Zip achieves the smallest files; WinRAR balances size and time; WinZip is the fastest.

 Native compatibility and support on Windows

-ZIP is the most universal format: Windows, macOS, Linux, and even mobile phones can open and create ZIPs without installing anything.
-So, if the priority is to anyone can open your file without additional software, the most sensible format is ZIP, either with Windows' built-in compression or with WinZip or other tools.
+ZIP is the most universal format : Windows, macOS, Linux, and even mobile devices can open and create ZIP files without installing anything.
+Therefore, if your priority is that anyone can open your file without additional software , the most sensible format is ZIP, whether using Windows' built-in compression or WinZip or other tools.

-RAR is WinRAR's natural territory: If you need to create or manage RARs in an advanced way, WinRAR is the logical choice.
-Be careful, because Windows 11 now allows you to open RAR files from Explorer., which reduces the dependence on a viewer for casual users, but does not create RAR nor does it offer advanced manager features.
+RAR is WinRAR's natural habitat : if you need to create or manage RAR files in an advanced way, WinRAR is the logical choice .
+Note that Windows 11 now allows you to open RAR files from Explorer , which reduces the need for a separate viewer for occasional users, but it doesn't create RAR files or offer WinRAR's advanced features.

 Security and encryption: what each offers

-Both WinZip and 7-Zip support AES-256 in ZIP; 7-Zip also applies AES-256 in 7z and encrypts file names.
-WinRAR offers strong password encryption and has evolved since AES-128 in older versions a 256-bit encryption in more modern editions, with signature and verification options.
+Both WinZip and 7-Zip support AES-256 in ZIP files ; 7-Zip also applies AES-256 to 7z files and encrypts filenames .
+WinRAR offers robust password encryption and has evolved from AES-128 in older versions to 256-bit encryption in more recent editions, with signing and verification options.

-FIPS-197 and compliance: for environments that require certifications, WinZip boasts AES-256 FIPS-197 certification, a point in its favor in organizations with formal security requirements.
+FIPS-197 and compliance : For environments that require certifications, WinZip boasts FIPS-197 certified AES-256 , a point in its favor in organizations with formal security requirements.

 Performance, timings and settings

-7-Zip prioritizes compression ratio with LZMA and LZMA2, which translates into smaller final sizes at the cost of more time in many scenarios.
-The data cite approx. 1 MB per second when compressing y 10 to 20 MB per second when decompressing on a 2 GHz CPU.
+7-Zip prioritizes compression ratios with LZMA and LZMA2, resulting in smaller final file sizes at the cost of longer processing times in many scenarios.
+Data cites approximately 1 MB per second for compression and 10 to 20 MB per second for decompression on a 2 GHz CPU.

-WinRAR is usually more balanced: with configurable solid compression, You can accelerate or push harder depending on the parameters.
-In testing, It usually takes less time than 7-Zip with intermediate sizes, and in already compressed files (EXE, libraries, multimedia) take advantage.
+WinRAR is generally more balanced : with configurable solid compression, it can speed up or compress more depending on the parameters .
+In tests, it usually takes less time than 7-Zip with medium-sized files , and it has an advantage with already compressed files (EXE, libraries, multimedia).

-WinZip excels in task speed with practical options such as drag and drop and one-click extraction, although its default compression It is usually closer to the Windows ZIP than 7-Zip in terms of final size.
+WinZip excels in task speed with practical options such as drag and drop and one-click extraction , although its default compression is usually closer to Windows ZIP than 7-Zip in terms of final size.

 Licenses, price and value

-Is it worth paying?
-If you need create advanced RARs, to take advantage of WinZip Pro to backups, workflows with PDF or email, comply with corporate policies, the answer may be yes.
-For general use and maximum compression, 7-Zip covers more than enough for free.
+Is it worth paying for?
+If you need to create advanced RAR archives , leverage WinZip Pro for backups, PDF or email workflows , or comply with corporate policies , the answer might be yes.
+For general use and maximum compression, 7-Zip is more than adequate at no cost.

 Highlighted advantages of each option